3 ways to debug maven build: maven debug tutorials

 `and port is 5005`

-This is one of the coolest features provided by maven with eclipse remote debugging. whenever we started the maven test case execution, you can put breakpoints for stopping the debugger in your test classes for debugging purposes.
-Once the maven execution is over, the eclipse debugger terminates the process.
+One of the coolest features offered by Maven is Eclipse remote debugging.
+When initiating the execution of Maven test cases, you can strategically place breakpoints in your test classes to halt the debugger for debugging purposes.
+Once the Maven execution concludes, the Eclipse debugger automatically terminates the process.

-and another way is not to run the debugger in fork mode meaning to execute the tests in the same process, we can use
+Alternatively, to avoid running the debugger in fork mode, which involves executing tests in the same process, you can use

 mvn -DforkMode never test